Cheapest electricity tariff in the UK with a smart meter

 Some smart tariffs require more frequent readings (such as half-hourly data) to bill you correctly for time bands.
 You should be told what data is needed as part of the tariff terms.
 If you prefer not to share it, a standard single-rate tariff may be a simpler fit.

-Can I switch if my smart meter isn’t sending readings?
+Can I switch if my smart meter is not sending readings?

 Usually yes, but the supplier may estimate bills until the issue is fixed.
-If you’re choosing a tariff that relies on smart readings (especially time-of-use), check the supplier’s policy if readings fail.
+If you are choosing a tariff that relies on smart readings (especially time-of-use), check the supplier policy if readings fail.

 Is the Ofgem price cap the same as the cheapest tariff?

-No. The Ofgem price cap limits the maximum charges on certain standard variable tariffs (and some default tariffs).
-Fixed and smart time-of-use tariffs can be below or above the cap depending on structure and usage timing.
+No. The Ofgem cap (£1,862 a year for a typical home from 1 July 2026) limits the maximum charges on standard variable and default tariffs.
+Fixed and smart time-of-use tariffs can be below or above the cap depending on structure and your usage timing.

 Trust, methodology and sources